DavidMinarsch/aea-dev/content/blog/intro/index.md

 We hope you too will be part of a community of researchers and engineers working on the bleeding edge of technology in the fields of machine learning, multi-agent systems and DLTs.
 Emphasis on Fetch being a research & innovation company tackling classical hard problems known within their fields and new ones that emerges from the intersection of considered fields and expecting the *active involvement* of our users.

 Now, why not get started and [build your first](https://docs.fetch.ai/aea/quickstart) AEA using our extensive documentation?
 And reach out to us on Twitter, Discord and IRL.

-Check AEA paper, protocol paper and ACN paper for snippets...

-agent is tasked with looking after their interest by maximizing their utility.
-To this end, the agents must be made aware of their owners' preferences \cite{preferences} and values \cite{value}.

 <!-- https://how.complexsystems.fail